vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [portal.vipps.no](https://portal.vipps.no)
 to double check your API keys, sale units and API products.

+Please note that Vipps can not help with the debugging of your code.

 ### Why do I get `Requested Order not found`?

 This is typically because the payment was initiated using the API keys for